dgehringer/sqsgenerator/docs/source/how_to.md

 A few rules over the thumb, and what you can do if you deal with "*large*" systems

+  - Maybe you have knowledge about the system: E. g certain species are restricted on different sub-lattices.

   - Check how long it would take to compute your current settings

     ```{code-block} bash